jxnblk/ejsx/README.md

 Create a folder that will contain JSX template files.

 Create a Root JSX template file.
-These “JSX template” files should *not* contain any wrapping JavaScript – just JSX syntax.
+These “JSX template” files should *not* contain any wrapping JavaScript – only JSX syntax.

-Root.jsx
+**Root.jsx**
 ```jsx
 <html>
   <h1>Hello</h1>